John J. Crowley

 Fr.
 John J. Crowley (December 8, 1891 - March 17, 1940), often referred to as the Desert Padre, was an early 20th century Catholic priest in California's large but sparsely populated Eastern Sierra and Death Valley.
 He served there from 1919 to 1924, and again from 1934 through 1940.

-Crowley is remembered for his prodigious efforts to help improve the economic well-being of all Eastern Sierra residents whose lives had been adversely affected by the diversion of water from the Owens Valley to the rapidly growing but water-deficient Los Angeles area (see: California water wars).
+Crowley is remembered for his efforts to help improve the economic well-being of Eastern Sierra residents whose lives had been adversely affected by the diversion of water from the Owens Valley to the rapidly growing but water-deficient Los Angeles area (see: California water wars).

 Life

 Early life

 Crowley was a native of 12 New Street, Killarney, Co.
 Kerry, Ireland who came to Worcester, Massachusetts, with his family when he was 11 years old.
 He was the eldest of 4 brothers and 4 sisters.
 His father died only a few years after immigration, leaving the family in difficult economic conditions.
 John took a family leadership role and "learned responsibility that served him well in his later career".
 He studied at the College of the Holy Cross in Worcester, earning a Bachelor of Arts degree in 1915.
 His faculty prefect described him as "one of the best young men Holy Cross has reared in recent years".